Industrial Equipment

 Proper training and inspections are key to safe crane operations [/caption]

-• Training and education: All crane operators must be trained in safety procedures, regulations, and accident prevention.
+• Training and education: All crane operators must be trained in operating, safety regulations, and accident prevention measures.

 • Regular inspections: Conduct periodic checks and maintenance to ensure reliable performance.
 Inspect cranes before each shift to identify and fix technical issues early.

-• Load limits: Always stay within the crane’s maximum load capacity and never exceed the rated limits of cables or chains.
+• Load limits: Always stay within the crane’s maximum lifting capacity and never exceed the rated limits of cables or chains.

-• Follow regulations: Adhere to all operating and safety rules set by the manufacturer or regulatory agencies, including the use of protective gear.
+• Follow regulations: Adhere to all operating and safety rules set by the manufacturer or regulatory agencies, including the use of personal protective equipment (PPE).

 See more: How to safely operate an overhead crane?

-Installing a factory crane is a major task that must be handled with care to ensure safety and efficiency.
+Installing an overhead crane is a major task that must be handled with care to ensure safety and efficiency.
 Key factors to consider include:

 Maximum load capacity